qt3uw/qt3uw-polarimeter/README.md

 *  COAX BNC Cable
 *  BNC Adapter

-## __Usage__

 ## Configuration

-There a few parameters that are easy to change manually that are not able to be manipulated through the GUI.

 Driver.py ---- > def main() ---- > number_of_increments

 Changing this value changes the number of steps that power is measured as the quarter wave plate is rotated.
 There is a tradeoff between speed and accuracy.
 Depending on your needs, this can and should be changed.
 The most that I used with great accuracy was 120.
 Minimum for the algorithms to function, but not reccommended, is 8 steps.

 ###  Calibration:
-For the first step of calibration, ensure that you only have the polarizer,

-##  Troubleshooting

-##  Credits

-##  License
+For the first step of calibration, ensure that you only have the polarizer + your calibrating polarizer element, we used a beam slitter cube.
+The purpose of this calibration is to align the mounted optics axis horizontally.
+For the second step, reintroduce the quarter wave plate in between the calibration element and the mounted polarizer.
+After going through these steps in the GUI it your optics will be properly calibrated and the data should be saved for future use.